ibrahim-mintal/DEPI_Graduation_Project/README.md

 To set up the pipeline:

-1. Access Jenkins UI (via LoadBalancer service).
+1. Access Jenkins UI (via LoadBalancer service in `jenkins-ns`).
 2. Create a new pipeline job.
 3. Configure it to use the `Jenkinsfile` from the repository.
-4. Ensure AWS credentials are configured in Jenkins for ECR and EKS access.
+4. Ensure AWS credentials are configured in Jenkins for EKS access.

 ## Usage

-Once deployed, access the application via the LoadBalancer URL (check `kubectl get services -n app`).
+Once deployed, access the application via the LoadBalancer URL (check `kubectl get services -n app-ns`).

 ### API Endpoints